It’s not unusual to become overwhelmed at times when we’re trying to work on personal goals and motivation.

 – I wish I could work at that new restaurant downtown…

-Then, once you’ve gotten some ideas down on paper, you can get a bit more serious about setting and achieving your goals and objectives, which we discuss in your Personal Goal Planning Strategies Guide
+Then, once you’ve gotten some ideas down on paper, you can get a bit more serious about setting and achieving your goals and objectives, which we discuss in the Personal Goal Planning Strategies Guide that is coming in 2023!

 Business/Career: Is there anything in particular that you want to work toward? e.g. new technical skills to improve chances of a promotion or career shift.